cacruz/eviz-dev/docs/tutorial/01_autoviz__application_orchestrator__.md

 import logging
 # ... other imports ...
-from eviz.lib.config.config_manager import ConfigManager from eviz.models.root_factory import GriddedFactory, WrfFactory # Example factories
+from eviz.lib.config.config_manager import ConfigManager from eviz.models.source_factory import GriddedSourceFactory, WrfFactory  # Example factories

 # ... other factories ...

 def get_factory_from_user_input(inputs) -> list:
     """Return factory classes associated with user input sources.""" mappings = {
-        "gridded": GriddedFactory(), # Map 'gridded' to GriddedFactory "wrf": WrfFactory(), # Map 'wrf' to WrfFactory
+        "gridded": GriddedSourceFactory(),  # Map 'gridded' to GriddedSourceFactory "wrf": WrfFactory(),  # Map 'wrf' to WrfFactory
         # ... other mappings ...
     }
     factories = []
     for i in inputs:  # For each source name provided (-s gridded wrf) if i not in mappings:
             # Handle unknown source
             pass  # Simplified error handling
         factories.append(mappings[i])  # Get the corresponding factory
     return factories

 def create_config(args) -> ConfigManager:
     """Create a ConfigManager instance from command-line arguments."""
     # This function loads configuration based on the args and source names.
     # It involves finding config files, reading them, and setting up sub-configs.
     # We will cover this in detail in the next chapter!
     print("Autoviz is loading your configuration...")  # Simplified config_manager = ConfigManager(...)  # Actual complex logic here
     return config_manager

 @dataclass  # Makes it easy to create objects with these properties class Autoviz:
     """Main class for automatic visualization."""
     source_names: list  # The list of sources you provided (-s gridded)
     args: Namespace = None

     # ... other attributes ...

     def __post_init__(self):